 Sealing these pavers can become quite challenging and frustrating for most contractors, not to mention costly with the addition of more sealer that was originally estimated.

 This approach will significantly reduce the overall amount of sealer that is needed to properly seal the paver.
 In addition, it will reduce the total amount of time on the jobsite by not having to apply multiple coats of sealer to the paver.
-In the end, it saves time and money, thus increasing overall job profitability and sealer duration.

 Even those these types of pavers are cementitious, they will not withstand the same sealing applications of their “regular” paver cousins.
 Sealing dense pavers using the same high-solids sealer and application methods as a regular interlocking paver will cause adverse issues such as excess sealer on the surface (may increase the slip co-efficiency of the surface), while also increasing the likelihood of adherence issues.